-- 1. Talk to them.
-Put away your gadgets, look them in the eye and connect with them verbally.
-A great way to start is to ask an open ended question which invites an elaborate answer.
-For example, "What were some of the things that you did or that happened today that made it a wonderful day for you? - 2.
-Listen when they reply.
+1. Talk to her.
+Put away your gadgets, look her in the eye and connect with her verbally.
+A great way to start is to ask an open-ended question which invites an elaborate answer.
+For example, "What were some of the things that you did or that happened today that made it a wonderful day for you?

+- 2. Listen when she replies.
 LISTEN.
-Do not formulate a response while they are speaking.
-Do not cut them off while they are speaking.
+Do not formulate a response while she is speaking.
+Do not cut her off while she is speaking.
 Become fully engaged.
-Observe their body language.
+Observe her body language.
 A lot is communicated through body language. - 3.
-Always compliment a good behaviour.
-If the behaviour has been negative, look for moments when they are silent and compliment on their efforts to refrain from the negative behaviour.
+Always compliment good behaviour.
+If the behaviour has been negative, look for moments when she is silent and compliment on her efforts to refrain from the negative behaviour.
 For example, "I am very pleased with you that you are trying your best to respect our agreement on Internet use." - 4.
-Speak well about those they love.
-For example, you may not be close to your in-laws but that does not mean your child has to inherit your opinions about them.
-Respect their love for them.
-Speak well about those they love.

-- 5. Respect their fears and sentiments.
+Speak well about those she loves.
+For example, you may not be close to your in-laws but that does not mean your daughter has to inherit your opinions about them.
+Respect her love for them.
+Speak well about those she loves. - 5.
+Respect her fears and sentiments.
 Fear is very real to the person experiencing it.
-You do not have to encourage it but you need to show sensitivity that it is real to your child.
+You do not have to encourage it but you need to show sensitivity that it is real to your daughter.
 For example, "I know it makes you fearful when you think about your exams.
 I used to be the same.
 I know how you feel.
 I understand.
 I am so pleased that you are trying your very best.
 That is all that matters.
-Allah rewards efforts not results.
+Allah rewards efforts, not results.
 Keep doing your best." - 6.
 Do not bring up past behavioural issues when addressing a new issue.
-Telling them you can no longer trust them because they lied to you last year about a fake Facebook account is NOT going to resolve anything.
+Telling her you can no longer trust her because she lied to you last year about a fake Facebook account is NOT going to resolve anything.
 Instead, have a respectful discussion about having boundaries around internet usage. - 7.
-Show good manners so that they emulate good manners.
-Saying "Please", "Thank you", "I'm sorry" to your child does not mean you are weak.
-In fact it displays good manners and your child will learn to treat you and others with the same manners. - 8.
-NEVER laugh at their mistakes, NEVER belittle them and NEVER insult them.
-Doing these will hurt them and scar them for life.
+Show good manners so that she emulates good manners.
+Saying "Please", "Thank you", "I'm sorry" to your daughter does not mean you are weak.
+In fact, it displays good manners and your daughter will learn to treat you and others with the same good manners. - 8.
+NEVER laugh at her mistakes, NEVER belittle her and NEVER insult her.
+Doing these will hurt her and scar her for life.
 You only have to access your own unhealed childhood pain to realise that somewhere deep inside you is a memory of an adult who may have laughed at your mistake or insulted or belittled you. - 9.
-"I am big, you're small...I'm right, you're wrong" NEVER imply or say this.
-Your children are human beings created by ALLAH and deserve the same respect and joy as you or any other human being on earth does. - 10.
+"I am big, you're small therefore I'm right, you're wrong" NEVER imply or say this.
+Your daughter is a human being created by ALLAH and deserves the same respect and joy as you or any other human being does. - 10.
 Explain yourself clearly when you set boundaries.
-If you need to prohibit something, get them to sit and discuss the best strategies that will benefit the entire family.
-Show them you treat them with fairness and that it is a home with love and understanding, not a house with a "dictator".
+If you need to prohibit something, get her to sit and discuss the best strategies that will benefit the entire family.
+Show her you treat her with fairness and that it is a home with love and understanding, not a house with a dictator.